Skip to content

 Are you facing the ERR_TOO_MANY_REDIRECTS error in Chrome on your computer?
 Learn how to troubleshoot and fix the redirect loop error.

-Sometimes, you might have faced problems opening a site that gives you an alert such as ERR_TOO_MANY_REDIRECTS or infinite redirects loop.
+You might have faced problems opening a site that gives you an alert, such as ERR_TOO_MANY_REDIRECTS or an infinite redirects loop in the Chrome browser.

-In such cases, you can try out a few things, such as clearing the Chrome browsing data, clearing the DNS cache, and removing the Chrome Extension to get things right.
+In such cases, you can clear the browsing data, clear the DNS cache, and remove the Chrome Extension to fix the issue.

 As I already mentioned, the redirects can be caused by faulty Chrome cache or data.
 So, our primary fix is to clear the cache data and reset the website files stored in the Chrome browser.